mcpdigital/trpc-app-router/README.md

 ## Database

-The application uses a MySQL database hosted on PlanetScale.
+The application uses a MySQL database hosted at PlanetScale.

 ## Contributing